tommydangerous/slack-onboarding/README.md

-# slack-onboarding
+# Welcome to Slack

-Instructions and introductions on how to join and use Slack
+Thank you